williammoran/txmanager/README.md

 The txmanager package provides a transaction manager to ensure that multiple storage backends remain synchronized

-The package is currently in an alpa-ish state.
-It works but it's very early in development and probalby has strange corner-cases.

 Also, it's likely that the overall interface will change as usage patterns and best practices emerge